-Recently, I won a trip to New York City to appear on "New York or Butts?", a game show where contestants must distinguish aerial photos of Manhattan from pictures of bloody, hemorrhoidal anuses.
+Recently, I won a trip to New York City to appear on "New York or Butts?", a game show where contestants must distinguish aerial photos of Manhattan from close-up pictures of buttocks.
 While touring the city, I discovered some great spots that all visitors to the Big Apple should add to their itinerary.

 Visitors to tumblr's Manhattan headquarters can view the state-of-the-art servers on which all tumblr posts are stored.
 The servers are large, upright glass tubes, and the faint blue light they emit feels cold on your skin.
 Inside the tubes, shapeless forms twist and writhe as if trying to escape.
 Occasionally a meme or selfie will pop into focus, then dissolve into the murk.
 You may hear whispers promising you Follows, or see visions of your deepest fantasies - you and Karen O meet at an organic taco stand; your post on why the Protomen should be called the Protopeople gets 1,000 reblogs.
 The tour guide warns you not to touch the glass, mentioning something about a coworker who set himself on fire.